Michaelaalo/Covid19_Tableau_and_SQL_project/README.md

      WHERE continent IS NOT NULL
      ORDER BY location, date;
      ```
-   - **Explanation:** Selects specific columns to focus on, such as location, date, total cases, new cases, total deaths, and population, ordered by location and date for easy analysis.
+   - **Explanation:** Retrieves key columns like location, date, total cases, new cases, total deaths, and population, ordered by location and date for easy analysis.

 3. **Total Cases vs Total Deaths**
    - **Code:**